 133a.b.c.
 INDIVIDUAL PROBLEMS IN FINE ARTS.
 Two or four hours credit each.
+A maximum of twelve hours credit is permitted.

 Open to advance students who may pursue creative work according to their individual needs.

 135a.b.c.
 LIFE CLASS.
 Two hours credit each.